Permafrost/TundraTN/README.md

       * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix, must be specified.
+      * For [XML] content, a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix, must be specified.

     * `$namespace` is a list of namespace prefixes and the URIs they map to, used when serialize [XML] content with elements in one or more